SuhasNandiraju/REEEEEEEEEEgun/README.md

 To use the REEEEEEEEEEgun, all you have to do is upload the .ino file to the arduino and then run the python script simultaneously as the arduino is plugged in.
 The result should be a turret that scans for a face.
 Once it finds one, it should start shooting its gun.
 The base should also follow your face once you have been detected and make adjustments to get a clean shot.

 You may notice that the arduino code has some lines commented out.
 In the if statement which checks if the serialdata is '1', there is a line that writes the servo's stop value.
 If the comment out this line and uncomment the commented line, the result should be a rotating base that constantly spins until it detects a face.
 This is useful if you want to have fun, play a game where you avoid the turret fire.
 If you decide to switch the turret into this "spinning" mode, you may also want to uncomment the lines in the if statements that check if serialdata is '2' or '3'.

-*Note, I am hot garbage at mechanical engineering and you can probably do a better job than I did with my design. dont hate pls.

 -Suhas Nandiraju